-Strategic Focus Action Priority Responsibilty Where one-off requests for upgrading areas are received they should be assessed against the following criteria: Primary Criteria Alignment with Sport & Recreation Strategy Increased capacity and supply of field hours for sport (eg lighting, synthetic or hybrid surfaces, drainage/ ground improvements) Cost to Council Alignment with existing demand and future participation forecasts Secondary Criteria Main user beneficiaries (amateur, semi-professional, professional) Benefits to other user groups/ community Impact on accessibility and/ or participation opportunities for people with disabilities Likelihood of increasing operating efficiency or significantly reduce maintenance costs Addresses safety/ risk management issues Extent of capital contribution by club/ association Demonstrated financial/ management capacity of club/ association Likelihood of securing other external funding Implications if work does not proceed Ongoing (Medium) Operations Sports ground maintenance In line with other Councils in NSROC, adopt a maximum threshold of 30 hours per week for playing field usage.
+7-1-2-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1- , † , , , , , , , , , , , , , , , , , , Orio vity 111111111111111111111111111111111111111 Where one-off requests for upgrading areas are received they should be assessed against the following criteria: Primary Criteria Alignment with Sport & Recreation Strategy Increased capacity and supply of field hours for sport (eg lighting, synthetic or hybrid surfaces, drainage/ ground improvements) Cost to Council Alignment with existing demand and future participation forecasts Secondary Criteria Main user beneficiaries (amateur, semi-professional, professional) Benefits to other user groups/ community Impact on accessibility and/ or participation opportunities for people with disabilities Likelihood of increasing operating efficiency or significantly reduce maintenance costs Addresses safety/ risk management issues Extent of capital contribution by club/ association Demonstrated financial/ management capacity of club/ association Likelihood of securing other external funding Implications if work does not proceed Ongoing (Medium) Operations Sports ground maintenance In line with other Councils in NSROC, adopt a maximum threshold of 30 hours per week for playing field usage.
 Work with the Sport and Recreation Advisory Committee to determine the ongoing management.
 Expand the criteria to include the intensity of use, type of sport and time of year.
-Ongoing (High) Sports and Recreation Adapting and implementing the 'effective hours of use' model prepared by Labosport to more accurately identify and monitor field use carrying capacity and user impacts Adopting the recommendations of recently completed investigations undertaken by turf management specialists and reviewing budget allocations [NB: Increased operating maintenance budgets may have an offsetting reduction in capital works allocations for field upgrading] Consider the utilisation of hybrid turf technologies in high wear areas (eg goal mouths) Ongoing (High) Sports and Recreation
+Ongoing (High) Sports and Recreation Mapping and implementing the 'effective hours of use' model prepared by Labosport to more accurately identify and monitor field use carrying capacity and user impacts Adopting the recommendations of recently completed investigations undertaken by turf management specialists and reviewing budget allocations An increase in capital investment in recreation and sporting facilities will require an increase in maintenance budgets to keep pace with an increase in facilities.
+New types of facilities eg synthetic playing fields require different maintenance regimes and may require capital costs for special maintenance equipment Consider the utilisation of hybrid turf technologies in high wear areas (eg goal mouths) Ongoing (High) Sports and Recreation